 Please post all course-related questions on the Piazza discussion board so the whole class may benefit from our conversation.
-For grading questions, please contact the TA who graded your assignment and copy to the instructor.
+For grading questions, please make a private Piazza post to the "instructors."

 Learning Resources

 Required: Eloquent JavaScript http://eloquentjavascript.net/Links to an external site.
 Optional: Jon Duckett's "HTML and CSS design and build websites", ISBN-13: 978-1118008188, ISBN-10: 1118008189